|Email Ken Stallings||General Aviation|

 My children and I boarding N5077J before flight (click to enlarge)

 On 22 February 2010, I was able to realize a long time dream of mine and purchased a high performance multi-engine aircraft.
 Best of all, it is the aircraft I have considered the best piston twin ever designed, the Cessna 310R.
-The aircraft will primarily serve my Grace Flight missions and other personal cross country flights such as family vacation trips.
+The aircraft served well for over five years, but when we decided to settle back to our Atlanta home, we also decided to sell both the 310R and my Skyhawk.

 The Grace Flight support didn't take long to materialize as I was able to fly a patient non-stop from El Paso, TX to Houston, TX in only 3 hours and 10 minutes of flight!